International Regulation of Digital Medical Devices

 Know-how and skills

-• International regulatory expertise (EU, USA, Asia).
+• Expertise in international regulations (EU, USA, Asia).

 • Quality and risk management according to ISO standards.